m-sokes/ComfyUI-Sokes-Nodes/README.md

 ---

-### Why a 🦬?
+### Why a bison 🦬 emoji?

-Cause there's no offical musk ox emoji.
-I'll reached out to the Unicode Consortium.
+Cause there's no offical musk ox emoji...I'll reached out to the Unicode Consortium.

 ---